Rocketry: The Nambi Effect: Plot

-During the present time in a televised interview with actor Shah Rukh Khan (Hindi)/Suriya (Tamil), Nambi walks through the events leading to his rise as an eminent engineer to alleged espionage charges, physical and mental cruelty against him.

-Nambi starts with his experiences at the Thumba Equatorial Rocket Launching Station, where he saves A. P. J. Abdul Kalam, one of his team members from a major injury during an experiment.
-In 1969, he is accepted into Princeton University in the US.
+During the present time, in a televised interview with actor Shah Rukh Khan (Hindi)/Suriya (Tamil), Nambi Narayanan walks through the events leading to his rise as an eminent engineer to alleged espionage and treason charges, coupled with physical and mental cruelty against him and his family.
+He starts with his experiences at the Thumba Equatorial Rocket Launching Station, where he saves A. P. J. Abdul Kalam, one of his team members, from a major injury during an experiment.
+In 1969, he was accepted into Princeton University for his MSE in chemical rocket propulsion, at the expense of the Indian government.

-Nambi successfully completes his MSE program in chemical rocket propulsion under professor Luigi Crocco who recommends him for the NASA fellowship.
-However, after a brief stint at NASA with Barry Amaldev, he is offered a generous paycheck and other allowances.
-He rejects it and returns to India so that he may make use of his talents at ISRO.
-Subsequently, he also manages to get 400 million pounds of equipment from Scotland for free.
+Nambi successfully completes his MSE under the mentorship and tutelage of Professor Luigi Crocco, who recommends him for a fellowship at NASA.
+While working at NASA with Barry Amaldev, he is offered a huge paycheck, a permanent posting, along with other allowances.
+He rejects it and returns to India in the hopes of using his talents at ISRO.
+Working at ISRO, he managed to get 400 million pounds of equipment from Scotland, for free.
 However, after the suspicious death of Vikram Sarabhai, he did not have adequate support from ISRO or funds from the Indian government to continue his research.

-At this point, Nambi strikes a deal with the French who need skilled scientists to help them build their own liquid fuel engine.
-He then moves to France with his colleagues, hoping to learn from France's advanced technology so that they may recreate it back in India.
-Unbeknownst to the French, Nambi and his 52 colleagues have learnt French before their journey but pretend to not understand them.
+At this point, Nambi strikes a deal with the French scientific community, which needs skilled scientists to help them build their liquid fuel engine.
+He then moves to France with his colleagues, hoping to learn from France's advanced technology, so that they may recreate it back in India.

+Unbeknownst to the French, Nambi and his 52 colleagues learnt French before their journey but pretend to not understand them.
 After being kept out of their major discussions, Nambi's team tries to find a way to gain access to these meetings and test data.
 It is then that they discover that the French engine is faulty.
 Nambi uses this opportunity to gain access to the required data in exchange for fixing the engine.
-The team then returns to India and start working on building their own engine on liquid fuels.
-However, due to lack of resources, it takes 8 more years to complete.
-They test the engine at the same testing facility in France - it goes above the 135 pressure mark, and goes all the way to 180.
-Successful in his plans, Nambi returns to India after naming the engine VIKAS after Vikram Sarabhai, his mentor.
+The team then returns to India and starts working on building their own engine, based on liquid fuels.
+However, due to a lack of resources, it takes 8 additional years to complete their prototype.
+They test the engine at the same testing facility in France, where it goes above the 135 pressure mark, and to 180.
+Successful in his plans, Nambi returns to India after naming the engine, "VIKAS" after Vikram Sarabhai, whom he considers as his mentor.